jonathanhecl/bru-ship/README.md

 - **Recursive Conversion**: Automatically traverses your project directories to find all `.bru` files.
 - **Selective Export**: Filter which folders to include in the final collection.
 - **Variable Replacement**: Replace Bruno variables (e.g., `{{baseUrl}}`) with specific values or Postman variables during conversion.
 - **Sensitive Data Sanitization**: Remove specific headers or variables (like Admin Tokens) from the exported collection.
+Endpoints using removed variables in their URL or Body will be **automatically skipped**.
 - **Dynamic Output Naming**: Automatically generates output filenames with timestamps if not specified.

 ## Installation